PL2003/ROS2/Setting_Env.md

 *Story:* Imagine you just woke up your robot, but it doesn’t know where its toys are.
 By “sourcing” the setup file, you are handing the robot a treasure map that shows where all the ROS 2 tools and toys are kept.

-*Formal:* Loads the ROS 2 environment into the current shell, enabling `ros2` commands and package discovery.
+*Process:* This command loads the ROS 2 environment variables into the current shell, enabling the `ros2` command-line tools and package discovery.

+*Syntax Explanation:*

+* `source` → reads and executes commands from the file in the current shell.
+* `/opt/ros/humble/setup.bash` → the path to ROS 2 Humble’s setup script.

 ---